Southport killer’s sentence will not be referred for appeal – Attorney General

 He cannot legally receive a whole-life order, a punishment reserved for offenders aged 21 and over or, in rare cases, those aged 18 to 20, because of his age at the time of the attack.

-The PA news agency understands the families of the children Rudakubana murdered have been informed of the decision.
+The PA news agency understands the families of the children Rudakubana murdered have been informed of the Attorney General’s decision.

+Harrowing evidence of the injuries suffered by the girls during the attack at The Hart Space was read out during a hearing at Liverpool Crown Court, with Bebe suffering a total of 122 sharp force injuries and Elsie being subjected to 85.

+Rudakubana, who was born in Cardiff, also admitted possession of a knife, production of a biological toxin, ricin, and possession of information likely to be useful to a person committing or preparing to commit an act of terrorism.